Dr Kane Aldridge, Director

 Neil Power, State Research Coordinator DEW/Goyder Institute

 Neil is the Director, State Research Coordination, Goyder Institute with the Department for Environment and Water (DEW).

 Neil is responsible for the coordination of the State Government’s involvement on the Goyder institute supporting the development of the Institute’s research programmes.
 Neil has extensive experience in managing technical assessment programs in surface water hydrology, groundwater and water ecology and experience in water resource management and policy advice.

 Neil is the Chair of the National Groundwater Working Group, which is a national policy advisory group and he chaired a COAG working group on groundwater in 2008.

-Daniel Pierce is a Research Manager at the Goyder Institute for Water Research and a Senior Hydrogeologist with the Department for Environment and Water (DEW) in South Australia.
+Daniel Pierce is Research Manager at the Goyder Institute for Water Research and a Senior Hydrogeologist with the Department for Environment and Water (DEW) in South Australia where he has worked for the past 4 years.